-In April 2007, the United States filed two WTO dispute settlement cases against China, alleging inadequacies in China's IPR laws and its barriers to market access for U.S. copyright businesses.38 In January 2009, the DSU publicly issued its final ruling on the copyright case.
-The WTO panel ruled in the United States' favor that China's denial of copyright protection to works that do not have censorship approval is inconsistent with the TRIPS Agreement.
-The WTO panel also agreed with the United States that it is impermissible for China to publicly auction IPR-infringing goods seized at the border, with the only requirement being that fake brands and trademarks be removed from the goods.
-However, the WTO panel ruled that more evidence was needed before deciding whether or not China's threshold values for prosecuting counterfeiting and piracy permit commercial scale IPR infringement.39
+In April 2007, the United States filed two WTO dispute settlement cases against China, alleging inadequacies in China's enforcement of IPR laws and its barriers to market access for U.S. copyright businesses.33

+- In January 2009, the DSU issued its final ruling on the case centering on IPR enforcement issues.
+The WTO panel ruled in the United States' favor that China's denial of copyright protection to works without censorship approval is inconsistent with the TRIPS Agreement.
+The panel also agreed with the United States that it is impermissible for China to publicly auction IPR-infringing goods seized at the border, with the only requirement being that fake brands and trademarks be removed from the goods.
+The WTO panel ruled that more evidence was needed before deciding whether or not China's threshold values for prosecuting counterfeiting and piracy permit commercial scale IPR infringement.
+China agreed to implement the WTO ruling.34 - In August 2009, a WTO panel ruled that a number of China's restrictions on trading rights and distribution of IPR-related products were inconsistent with WTO rules.
+However, the WTO panel did not address whether China's censorship policies or import limitations on foreign films violate WTO rules.
+China agreed to implement the WTO ruling.35

-The TRIPS Agreement also seeks a balance of rights and obligations between the private right, enumerated above, and the obligation "to secure social and cultural development that benefits all."40 Article 7 declares that:
+The TRIPS Agreement also seeks a balance of rights and obligations between the private right, enumerated above, and the obligation "to secure social and cultural development that benefits all."36 Article 7 declares that: